Bridging the gap between science research & clinical medicine

 Breadcrumb

 The Master of Science in Biomedical Sciences is a minimum total of 36 units program comprised of core and elective courses, research, and a thesis or comprehensive examination.
-The normative time to complete program is 18 months (6 quarters).
+The normative time to complete program is 18 months (six quarters).
 Learn more about graduate program regulations and procedures.

 Plan I: Thesis